LogtalkDotOrg/logtalk3/manuals/sources/libraries/os.rst

 ======

 This library entities define a *portable* operating-system interface for the supported backend Prolog compilers.
-Some predicates may only be supported by a subset of backend Prolog compilers on a subset of operating-systems.
-They should be used with care and fully tested in your application domain as some backend Prolog compilers have buggy and inconsistent interfaces, specially across operating-systems.

 The ``os_types`` category defines some useful operating-system types for type-checking when using with the ``type`` library object.